-Consolidated flights leave planes full and passengers uneasy
+Major US airlines to require passengers to wear face masks

 Air travel is “a major vector for COVID-19,” said Sens.
 Edward Markey, D-Mass., and Richard Blumenthal, D-Conn.

-Rep. Peter DeFazio, D-Ore, chairman of the House Transportation Committee, said he pressed the head of the Federal Aviation Administration to require face coverings for all passengers and crew and to require airlines to take “reasonable” steps to keep passengers at safe distances from each other.
+Rep. Peter DeFazio, D-Ore, chairman of the House Transportation Committee, said he pressed the head of the Federal Aviation Administration to require face coverings for all passengers and crew, and to require airlines to take “reasonable” steps to keep passengers at safe distances from each other.

 In a statement, the FAA said Administrator Stephen Dickson expects airlines to follow guidance from the Centers for Disease Control and Prevention, which has recommended that everyone wear face coverings when in public.

-A few airlines say they are blocking some or all middle seats to create social distancing.
+Beyond masks, several airlines say they are blocking some or all middle seats to create social distancing.
 That is possible now on most flights but will become more difficult when passengers begin returning in bigger numbers — airlines would forfeit revenue if they block seats then.
 It is also more difficult on smaller regional jets; passengers might be seated near each other to balance the plane’s load.

 Princess Johnson, a bus driver in Chicago, said she felt claustrophobic on a recent flight to Indianapolis because the few passengers had to sit in one section of the plane.